SESMG/SESMG/docs/index.rst

    :alt: Transformer_Graph
    :align: center

-   Graph of the energy system, which is created by entering the example components.
-By the input of the storage-sheet one storage has been created.
+   Graph of the energy system, which is created after entering the example components.
+One storage has been created by the storage sheet.

 Links
 ^^^^^

+Within this sheet, the links of the energy system are defined.
+The following parameters have to be entered:

 - **label**: Unique designation of the link.
 The following format is recommended: "ID_energy sector_transformer"
-- **comment**: Space for an individual comment, e.g. to which measure this component belongs.
+- **comment**: Space for an individual comment, e.g. an indication of  which measure this component belongs to.
 - **active**: Specifies whether the link shall be included to the model.
 0 = inactive, 1 = active.
 - **bus_1**: First bus to which the link is connected.
 If it is a directed link, this is the input bus.
 - **bus_2**: Second bus to which the link is connected.
 If it is a directed link, this is the output bus.
 - **(un)directed**: Specifies whether it is a directed or an undirected link.
 Input options: "directed", "undirected".
 - **efficiency**: Specifies the efficiency of the link.
+Values between 0 and 1 are allowed entries.
 - **existing capacity [kW]**: Already installed capacity of the link.
-- **min. investment capacity [kW]**: Maximum in addition to existing capacity, installable capacity.
+- **min. investment capacity [kW]**: Minimum, in addition to existing capacity, installable capacity.
-- **max. investment capacity [kW]**: inimum capacity to be installed.
+- **max. investment capacity [kW]**: Maximum capacity to be installed.
-- **variable costs [CU/kWh]**: Indicates how many costs arise for the transport of one kWh.
+- **variable costs [CU/kWh]**: Specifies the efficiency of the first output.
+Values between 0 and 1 are allowed entries.
-- **periodical costs [CU/(kW a)]**: Periodical costs incurred for investments per kW capacity and timeperiod added.
+- **periodical costs [CU/(kW a)]**: Costs incurred per kW for investments within the time horizon.